Speeches

 presentation that describes problems that autistic people encounter in their

 daily lives with drama.
-This was the first presentation I
+This was the first presentation I wrote.

 The Autism Empathy Test (2004)